keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 ## Assemble the base system hardware

-This is not a treatise on choosing the optimal hardware for mining;
+This is not a treatise on the perfect hardware for mining, which varies with time and place, but the list of hardware I'm using for this rig is as follows:

+- Corsair AX1200i power supply
+- ASRock H81 Pro BTC motherboard
+- Intel Celeron G1840 processor
+- 2GB PC-1333 memory
+- ADATA 120GB solid state drive
+- 6 x Sapphire RX470 Nitro+ graphics cards

 ### Assemble the CPU, motherboard and memory